aherendeen/ah-site/src/content/pages/about.md

 ## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.
+Living in St. George, UT, I draw inspiration from the stunning landscapes and vibrant community around me.
+My work reflects a global perspective while making a local impact, as I collaborate with businesses and individuals to enhance their online presence.

 ## Continuous Learning

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements.
-I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.
+I am a firm believer in lifelong learning.
+The tech industry is ever-evolving, and I stay updated with the latest trends, tools, and technologies to ensure that my skills remain sharp and relevant.
+This commitment to continuous improvement allows me to provide cutting-edge solutions to my clients.

 ## Collaboration and Communication

-I believe in the power of collaboration and effective communication.
-Whether working with clients, designers, or fellow developers, I value clear communication to ensure the success of every project.
+I value open communication and collaboration.
+I believe that the best results come from working closely with clients to understand their vision and goals.
+My approach is transparent, ensuring that you are involved in every step of the process, from initial concept to final launch.

 ## Get in Touch